NESA SCHOLARSHIP FAQ

 Are paper applications available?

-No. NESA is moving to an electronic submission process only.
+No. This is an electronic submission process only.
 Paper copies from previous years are out of date and will not be accepted.
-If you find an application online, or are given a paper application by your troop or council, please discard it and let your troop or council know that NESA scholarship applications will be received online only.
+If you find an application online, or are given a paper application by your troop or council, please discard it and let your troop or council know that NESA scholarship applications must be received online only.
 Troops and councils who continue to distribute outdated scholarship applications are jeopardizing their Scouts’ chances at receiving one of these awards.

 Who will see your application and how much can they see?

 NESA staffers will be able to view your entire application.
 This is necessary so that we can contact the recipients and make an offer.

 NESA does not select the scholarship recipients.
 This is done by volunteer committees based in the region in which you earned the Eagle rank.
 These committees will not have access to your personal information so that judging will be fair and based solely on your accomplishments.
 The system masks all personal information from the judges, including name, address, telephone and email address, troop number, and other information that would identify the individual or his location.